What Did You Do For Your Preparedness This Week? (1-19-18)

 2) Build a 1 week supply of emergency water.
 Generally this can be done by purchasing a few extra cases of bottled water at the store each week and rotating through them.
 Try and shoot for 2 gallons per person per day to cover drinking, cooking, cleaning, etc. 1.5 gallons for children under 12.
 Check out our water storage options by clicking here, and our article on building your water supply by clicking here for additional information!

-3) Build a 1 week pantry food supply that will serve as your go to emergency food immediately after disaster strikes.
+3) Build a 1 week pantry food supply that will serve as your go to emergency 72 hour kit Food immediately after disaster strikes.
 This doesn't need to be freeze dried or dehydrated food.
 This can be as simple as grabbing 20 cans of fruit, 20 cans of vegetables, and 20 cans of beans/meats at the store.
 Something that you can easily crack open and eat without having to worry about re-hydrating it.
 Your freeze dried and dehydrated food is for after that initial 1-2 weeks ideally.

 The 3 items above are a great place to start!
 Checking off those 3 tasks alone will make you more prepared then 90% of Americans.
 But, those items are just the beginning.
 They will give you the momentum you need to eventually grow your emergency supplies to where you want and need them to be!